 Gilda R. Turitz, Secretary

-Gilda R. Turitz is the head of the Litigation Practice Group in the woman-owned law firm Sideman & Bancroft LLP in San Francisco, concentrating on complex commercial, professional liability, intellectual property and other civil cases, as well as serving as an arbitrator and mediator for such matters.
+Gilda is passionate about ERA’s mission to fight for equality for women and girls in all aspects of the workplace, schools, and society.
 Gilda’s support of ERA began in the 1980’s when she served on the Development Committee and helped establish the strategy of broadening ERA’s support from corporations as well as law firms.
 Throughout her legal career of over 30 years, Gilda has been active in bar associations and groups for the advancement of women and civil rights.
 She has held numerous leadership positions in the American Bar Association (ABA), including the Section of Litigation’s Woman Advocate Committee, its Dispute Resolution Section’s group Women in Dispute Resolution (WIDR), and the Women Rainmakers group of the Law Practice Management section, for which she received the Golden Hammer Award for her efforts to shatter the glass ceiling.
-Gilda presently serves on the boards of The Mediation Society and the Anti-Defamation League, for which she chairs its Civil Rights Committee for the Central Pacific Region, and is a past board member of Leadership California.
-Gilda has been recognized by her peers as an AV-rated attorney and as a Northern California’s SuperLawyer™ for business litigation.
-She received her J.D. from the University of California, Davis, School of Law, her B.A. from the University of Michigan, and a M.L.S. degree from the University of California, Berkeley.
+Gilda has served on the boards of The Mediation Society, Leadership California, and the Anti-Defamation League, including chairing its Civil Rights Committee for the Central Pacific Region.

 As President of Whitaker Communications, Carl Whitaker assists law firms and non-profits with public relations and marketing matters.
 With 25 years of law firm and consulting experience, Carl provides focused, practical advice on public relations, positioning, marketing and communications planning, and website development.
 He has special expertise in the area of litigation public relations and advises lawyers on case-specific public relations strategies.
 A skilled writer and story-teller, Carl helps clients distill and communicate their key messages.
 Carl also has extensive experience developing strategic marketing initiatives for law firms at the firm, office, industry and practice group levels.
 He was Director of Marketing at Morrison & Foerster, a 1,000 lawyer international law firm, from 1992 to 2003.
 Carl received a Bachelor of Arts, with Distinction, from Sonoma State University and his Masters degree from the School of Library and Information Science at the University of California, Berkeley.